doublej89/StockHawk/README.md

 First download the code by cloning this repository or downloading an archived snapshot.
 (See the options at the top of the page.)

 In Android Studio, use the "Import non-Android Studio project" or "Import Project" option.
 Next select the directory in which you donwloaded this repository.
 If prompted for a gradle configuration accept the default settings.

+Make sure the Android version in your device/emulator is at least 4.0.3 (API level 15).